MichaelsOffShore/virtual-piano/README.md

-# Virtual Piano
+# Virtual Piano<br>
--To run, please download the folder and navigate into it in the terminal -The type the following command - npm install;npm start -It will open inside a browser window!
+-To run, please download the folder and navigate into it in the terminal<br>
+-The type the following command - npm install;npm start<br>
+-It will open inside a browser window!